heartnetkung/XT-neighbor/readme.md

 	 -I or --info-path [str] (required): path of csv input file containing exactly 1 column: repertoire sizes.
 Note that the order of input sequence must be sorted according to this repertoire info
 	 -N or --info-length [number] (required): number of repertoires given in the info file
 ```

+## Reproducibility

+Notebooks to produce the figures from the preprint are provided in the /pub folder.

 ## Deduplication Warning
 - A major factor in runtime of the program is duplication in the input.
 Please drop all duplicates before using it as input.
 If duplication matters, you should decuplicate, give it to XT-neighbor, then recombine it with your original input.